 Oasen is working on the full-stream treatment of, among others, river-bank filtrate using RO, which entails the complete removal of practically all substances, including minerals, from the water.
-A crucial aspect of this development is the conditioning of the RO permeate through the addition of appropriate minerals, i.e., remineralisation.
-This step is necessary to avoid any problems during the transport of the water to the customer (water composition and interaction with the pipes).
+A crucial aspect of this development is the conditioning of the RO permeate through the addition of appropriate minerals, i.e., the remineralisation.
+This step is necessary to ensure that the water that reaches the customer has no problems, that is, that it has an optimal composition and minimal interaction with the pipes.
 The remineralisation in effect determines the ultimate quality of the drinking water.
 The technique can be applied to water from various other sources besides river-bank filtrate, for instance, groundwater, surface water and seepage water, following their RO treatment.

 First, we identify the most suitable process and equipment options for the remineralisation of RO permeate at Oasen.
-We then study the best option on a pilot scale, and develop a soft sensor to control the water quality.
+We then study the best option on a pilot scale, and research the use of a soft sensor to control the water quality.
 A soft sensor is an innovative solution, which combines existing knowledge and the use of data fusion to close knowledge gaps.

 Second, we determine the most suitable innovative remineralisation (partial softening – RO – remineralisation) of RO permeate at Oasen.
 We then develop and test, on lab and pilot scales, the most promising innovative combination of partial softening – RO – remineralisation.

-Third, we conduct a literature and market study to gain insight into those elements that, internationally, play a role in the remineralisation of drinking water following desalination, particularly in cool-climate countries.
+Third, we conduct research to gain insight into the chances of innovative remineralisation and into those elements that, internationally, play a role in the remineralisation of drinking water following desalination, particularly in cool-climate countries.

 To achieve the goals for the implementation of remineralisation in the short term, we have opted for calcite filtration together with magnesium dosing to remineralise the RO permeate.
 This process is being studied on a pilot-installation scale at Kamerik; we will also be analysing and modelling water quality with a view to developing a soft sensor.